 This world-class facility is Anchorage’s cultural jewel.
-The West Wing, a four-story, shimmering, mirrored facade, adds 80,000 sq ft to what was already the largest museum in the state, and a new wing was under construction at the time of writing.
+The West Wing, a four-story, shimmering, mirrored facade, adds 80,000 sq ft to what was already the largest museum in the state, while the Rasmuson Wing adds art from across the international North.
 The museum's flagship exhibit is the Smithsonian Arctic Studies Center (with more than 600 Alaska Native objects, such as art, tools, masks and household implements), which was previously housed in Washington, DC.

 It’s the largest Alaska Native collection in the state and it’s surrounded by large video screens showing contemporary Alaska Native life.
 Nearby is the Listening Space, where you can listen to storytellers and natural sounds from arctic Alaska.